Plumbing Venting System Explained: How It Works & Code Requirements

 Don't Guess on Sizing

-Undersized vent pipes are one of the most common code violations found during home inspections.
-Always size vents based on the total Drainage Fixture Units (DFUs) served, using the applicable IPC or UPC tables — or consult a licensed plumber to do the calculation for you.
+Undersized vent pipes and improper trap-to-vent distances are two of the most common code violations found during home inspections.
+Always size vents based on the total Drainage Fixture Units (DFUs) served, using the applicable IPC or UPC tables, or consult a licensed plumber to do the calculation for you.

 Smart Savings Made Simple!